Celebrate African American History in Atlanta

 Noble Hill-Wheeler Memorial Center

 Built in 1923, this was the first school in northwest Georgia constructed with Rosenwald funds for the education of Black children.
-The site is now a Black history museum and cultural center.
+The site is now a Black history museum and cultural center; schedule a tour here.

 George Washington Carver State Park